deepgupta06/webdev_learning/README.md

 05/11/21
 --> Login page has been developed.

-## Next Home card need to be developed.
+07/11/21
+--> Card has been added to home page

+## Next, connect card with links